Why study philosophy?

 Students completing a B.A. in Philosophy study key periods of the history of philosophy and receive training in major subfields such as Asian Philosophy, Ethics, Epistemology, Metaphysics, and Social-Political Philosophy.
 Our students may choose to take elective courses that span these various subfields.
 But they also have the opportunity to curate a program of study that fits their broader academic and professional interests.

-For example, students wishing to earn a more specializing understanding of themes in Asian Philosophy, Political Theory, Psychology, Social Philosophy, or Social Justice Studies might fulfill the 300- and 400-level elective requirements for the Philosophy Major by grouping together recently offered classes such as the following.
+For example, students wishing to develop a more specialized understanding of themes in Asian Philosophy, Political Theory, Psychology, Social Philosophy, or Social Justice Studies might fulfill the 300- and 400-level elective requirements for the Philosophy Major by grouping together recently offered classes such as the following:

 Asian Philosophy